FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 We hope everyone understands that the AI are quite a lot more human in WOTR than in any sim that has gone

-The Artificial Intelligence that drives the computer controlled pilots has many unique factors designed originally for
+The Artificial Intelligence that drives the pilots has many unique factors designed originally for our WW1 flight

 In WOTR, the AI skill levels affect many unique factors.